devshawn/lab3-setup/README.md

 * `ng e2e` both builds and serves the client and runs through all the Cypress end-to-end tests once.
 * `ng e2e --watch` builds and serves the client but just opens Cypress for you to be able to run the tests you want without closing automatically.
-  * This is the same as running `ng serve` and `npm run cy:open` (or `npx cypress open`) at the same time.
+  * This is the same as running `ng serve` followed by `npm run cy:open` (or `npx cypress open`).
 If you are already running `ng serve` it will be easier to do this rather than closing it and running `ng e2e`.

+> If you're running this on a Mac, macOS will run a validation check
-> When Nic ran the current version of Cypress for the first time popped up a
+> the first time you run a given version of Cypress.
+This takes a while
-> (macOS) "validation" check.
-This timed out and failed the first time, but when
-> he ran it again it worked fine the second time.
+> and causes the tests to time and and fail.
+The system will only run
+> the validation once (for a given version of Cypress), though, so if
+> you run the tests again they should work.

 The main page of Cypress looks like this: